Author: Rabino, Martina; Mallia, Sara; Castiglioni, Elisa; Rovina, Davide; Pompilio, Giulio; Gowran, Aoife

 Search related documents:

-Co phrase search for related documents- abdominal adiposity and action mechanism: 1
+Co phrase search for related documents- aa arachidonic acid and liver injury: 1

 Co phrase search for related documents, hyperlinks ordered by date